Music A Level

 YEAR 12

-There will be a mock listening paper at the end of Year 12 which will test students on the Haydn set work as well as a range of unprepared listening examples from both the classical genre and Rock and Pop.
+There will be a mock listening paper at the end of Year 12 which will test students on the Haydn set work as well as a range of unprepared listening extracts.

 YEAR 13

-The study of Western Art Music continues with Area of Study E: Into the Twentieth Century 1895-1935.
+The study of Western Art Music continues with Area of Study E: Into the Twentieth Century.
 Students will learn about developments in musical styles including impressionism, expressionism, serialism and neo-classicism, and will study two more set works in depth; Trio for Oboe, Bassoon and Piano: Movement II by Poulenc and Three Nocturnes: No. 1 – Nuages by Debussy.
-Students will also deepen their knowledge of the classical and romantic symphonies and the set works studied in Year 12, as well as further developing their understanding of the optional area of study B, C or D.
+Students will also deepen their knowledge of the classical and romantic symphonies and the set works studied in Year 12, as well as further developing their understanding of Rock and Pop.

 HOW WILL I BE ASSESSED?